magento/architecture/design-documents/stateless-api-token.md

-## Introduce stateless web API tokens
+## Do not store API authentication keys
 &nbsp;&nbsp;&nbsp;&nbsp;Authentication tokens used to access web APIs (REST, SOAP, GraphQL) should contain enough information to authenticate a user without having to store session data on server side.